Phalaenopsis wilsonii

 Phalaenopsis wilsonii, also known as 华西蝴蝶兰 (hua xi hu die lan) in Chinese, is a species of epiphyte in the family Orchidaceae, native to China, Tibet, Myanmar and Vietnam.
 Additionally it has been recorded in India.

 Description

 The 1 cm long stems produce 4-5 oblong to subelliptic, 6.5-8 cm long and 2.6-3 cm wide leaves and greenish, well developed, dorsiventrally flattened, verrucose roots.
 The leaves often show purple colouration of the abaxial surface and they are shed before flowering, but sometimes 1-2 leaves persist.
 Flowering occurs throughout April to July.
 Widely and simultaneously opening, pink flowers are produced on 1-2 suberect or arching, 10-15 flowered racemes.

 The plants are epiphytes or lithophytes on damp rock found at elevations of 800-2200m a.s.l.

 The chromosome count is 2n = 2x = 36.

 Taxonomy

 This species is placed within the subgenus Aphyllae, which is characterised by deciduous leaflessness.
-A source of taxonomic confusion has been the missapplication of this species name to Phalaenopsis honghenensis.
+A source of taxonomic confusion has been the misapplication of this species name to Phalaenopsis honghenensis.
 Phylogenetic analysis indicated Phalaenopsis wilsonii was closely related to Phalaenopsis lowii.
+However, other species from the subgenus Aphyllae were not included in this study.